IBM/charts/GUIDELINES.md

 ## License

-The chart must contain the Apache 2.0 license in the LICENSE file at the root of the chart.
-The chart _should_ contain the license for the product being deployed in the LICENSES directory.
+The chart itself be Apache 2.0 licensed, and must contain the Apache 2.0 license in the LICENSE file at the root of the chart.
+The chart may also package additional license files, such as the license for the product being deployed, in the LICENSES directory.
+Both the LICENSE file and files in the LICENSES directory will be displayed to the user for agreement when deploying through the IBM Cloud Private user interface.

 ## README.md